vrajdesai78/buy-me-a-candy/README.md

 ## How to view your profile?

 While creating your profile, you have entered username so you can access the profile by visiting `https://buy-me-a-candy.vercel.app/username`.
 For example, if your username is `vraj` then you can access your profile by visiting `https://buy-me-a-candy.vercel.app/vraj`.
-You can also access site by entering your wallet address or SNS (Solana Name Service).

 # Setup Instructions